adrrriannn/FoodAPI/README.md

 # FoodAPI

 Example creating an API using Spring Boot and Spring Security.
-This API returns a list of locations for pizza restaurants near by the postal code provided.
+This API returns a list of locations for pizza restaurants nearby the postal code provided.

 ##Authentication